-At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and their families.
+At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 As a Certified Diabetes Educator, I see so much conflicting information out there that's totally wrong, not quite, and sometimes downright dangerous.
-Prediabetes doesn't have to be overly complicated or restrictive.
+Having high blood sugar doesn't have to be overly complicated or restrictive.
 Once you understand the basics of the condition and how to manage it, knowing what to do and eat becomes much easier.

 If that sounds like something you've been searching for, please keep reading to see what we've created for people exactly like you!
 (And me too!)